spbraden2007-ux/Dari/README.md

 ## What is Dari?
 Dari bridges the gap between powerful CLI tools and everyday users.
-Pick a CLI from the marketplace, type in plain language, and Dari handles the rest — with permission controls built in.
+Pick a CLI from the marketplace, type in plain language, and Dari handles the rest, with permission controls built in.

 ## Status
 Planning phase.
 V0.1 development starts April 2026.